 If a trade union is accepted into membership in the course of a calendar year, the annual affiliation fee for that year shall be calculated on a pro rata basis from the date of its acceptance into membership by the Executive Committee, based on the membership declared at the time of affiliation.

-A trade union that is in arrears with its payment of affiliation fees at the end of the year and has not been granted exoneration under Article 9, loses participation and voting rights at all meetings of IndustriALL the following year, including the meetings of the Congress and the Executive Committee, Representatives of affiliates whose payment is in arrears can no longer serve on the decision-making, regional or sectoral bodies, nor can they represent IndustriALL in any way whatsoever.
+A trade union that is in arrears with its payment of affiliation fees at the end of the year and has not been granted exoneration under Article 9, loses participation and voting rights at all meetings of IndustriALL the following year, including the meetings of the Congress and the Executive Committee.
+Representatives of affiliates whose payment is in arrears can no longer serve on the decision-making, regional or sectoral bodies, nor can they represent IndustriALL in any way whatsoever.

 Article 9 - Exoneration

-A request for exoneration must be submitted in writing to the General Secretary in the first quarter of the year for which the exoneration is requested.
+A request for exoneration must be submitted in writing to the General Secretary in the first half of the year for which the exoneration is requested.
 All supporting documentation concerning the request must also be submitted at that time.
 The Executive Committee shall decide whether or not to approve an exoneration request.

-Exoneration from the payment of annual subscription fees shall only be granted by the Executive Committee in extraordinary cases, where external factors beyond the control of the requesting union result in severe financial strain for the union.
+Exoneration from the payment of annual affiliation fees shall only be granted by the Executive Committee in extraordinary cases, where external factors beyond the control of the requesting union result in severe financial strain for the union.
 Exoneration is granted for only one year at a time.